Skip to contents

 Simple HMM

 We start by fitting a super simple stationary HMM with state-dependent gamma distributions for the step lengths and von Mises distributions for the turning angles.
-As a first step, we define the initial parameter list par and a dat list that contains the data and potential hyperparamters – here NN, the number of hidden states.
+As a first step, we define the initial parameter list par and a dat list that contains the data and potential hyperparameters – here NN, the number of hidden states.
 The names par and dat are of course arbitrary.

 par = list(